The lowest mortgage rate is the best, right?

 Loan Terms – Shorter terms equal lower rates as equity builds more quickly, reducing the lender’s risk.

 Combined Factors – The combination of certain factors work together to impact final pricing.
-For instance, as credit scores improve, the rate differential for LTV changes are less pronounced.
+For instance, as credit scores improve, the rate differential for LTV changes is less pronounced.

 Securing a good interest rate requires balancing the different factors for your particular scenario.
 Fortunately, we excel at balancing acts.
 Let’s work together to discover the options for you.